 A bare bottom tank might stress some fish.
-If the tank is covered with gravel or other types of substrate, it not only creates a more natural look, it also makes the fish feel safer, and make your fish tank look more beautiful.
-As for planted aquariums, they must have the correct types of substrate in order to help the plants thrive.
+If the tank is covered with gravel or other types of substrate, it not only creates a more natural look.
+It also makes the fish feel safer, and make your fish tank look more beautiful.
+As for planted aquariums, they must have the correct types of the substrate to help the plants thrive.
 My favorite type of plant substrate is eco-complete.

 13. 5-gallon bucket(s)

 Weekly partial water change requires you to remove some of the water from your aquarium, and then replenish it with new clean water.
 It is easy to do so if you have multiple water buckets, one for saving the new water, one for removing the old water from the tank.
-More buckets might be needed depending on your tank size.
+You might need more buckets depending on your tank size.

 14. Aquarium Vacuum

 Taking the water out, removing fish waste and other debris at the bottom of the fish tank are easy tasks if you have an aquarium vacuum.
-The vacuum should be used every time you do a water change.
+Removing as much debris as you can with it every time you do a water change.
 Removing the water from an aquarium by using aquarium vacuum is also one of the least disturbing ways for the fish.
 Keep in mind you want to stress them as little as possible.

 15. Algae Scraper